broccolijs/broccolijs.github.io/src/content/plugins.md

 ```

 Let's examine the above.
 First off we're importing the packages, nothing exciting there.
-In the `constructor()` we're setting `persistentOutput: true` in the options hash to true, this ensures that
+In the `constructor()` we're setting `persistentOutput` in the options hash to true, this ensures that Broccoli does
-Broccoli does not delete the output directory before calling `build()`, we need this so our output is preserved
+not delete the output directory before calling `build()`, we need this so our output is preserved between rebuilds
 and we can reuse it.
+Note that when the Broccoli process exits (after build or quitting serve), all directories are
+deleted, nothing is preserved between builds.

 ```js
   constructor (inputNodes, options) {